Rajib Ghosh (journalist): Social life

 Rajib was an active member of the Press Club, Kolkata.
 He was associated with Tridara Sammiloni and engaged himself in many social activities.

 Death

 On May 17, 2021, Rajib was admitted to a nursing home with symptoms of Covid-19.
-He was then shifted to M R Bangur Hospital.
+He was then shifted to M. R. Bangur Hospital.
 He developed post Covid pneumonia and was admitted to a private hospital in Kolkata.
 He died on 16 July, 2021.

-Mamata Banerjee, Honorable Chief Minister of West Bengal, expressed her grief on the untimely demise of Rajib Ghosh in a press release.
+Mamata Banerjee, Chief Minister of West Bengal, expressed her grief on the untimely demise of Rajib Ghosh in a press release.
 Kolkata Press Club expressed grief in its bulletin.
 He was married to Swarnali Ghosh.
 He had one son, Upanishad.